How to order steak at a restaurant to ensure an enjoyable experience that won’t leave you with a headache, indigestion, or worse the next day.

-I went out to eat at Outback Steakhouse recently with my sisters, one of my brothers and my parents.
-We had a lovely time – good conversation, lots of laughing and enjoyment of each other’s company.
+I went out to eat at a local steakhouse recently with my extended family for a celebratory dinner.
+We had a lovely time – good conversation, lots of laughing, and enjoyment of each other’s company.

 I knew exactly what had gone wrong, and I silently chided myself for wimping out and not saying something to the waiter at the time when the steak I ordered did not arrive as I had carefully instructed.

-Does this mean that eating processed foods and apparently not suffering from it is not dangerous?
+Does this mean that eating processed foods and apparently not suffering from them is not dangerous?

 On the positive side, my dinner at Outback Steakhouse provided some good material for this article, so here are the pointers I would suggest next time you go to a restaurant and are trying to order steak in such a way that won’t give you a headache or worse in the coming hours and days.

 The first suggestion I would make if you are going out for steak is to avoid chain restaurants if at all possible.

 Chains are cheaper than a locally owned steakhouse and that is why they are popular.
 That budget-friendly menu comes with a price, however, and that is lower-quality food.

 Big companies have significant buying power within the industrialized food distribution system because they buy in huge quantities which allows for big price breaks.
 This is then passed along to the consumer.